ljavierrodriguez/curso-nodejs-4geeks/intro-to-jwt-and-node.md

 ```

-Now we add a private route and use our middleware that validates if the token is coming in the request.
+Now we add a private path and use our middleware to validate if the token is included with the request.

 ```javascript